COMPLAINTS POLICY AND PROCEDURE

 Logged complaints

-All complaints must be logged on SUDC UK 365
+All complaints must be logged by staff on SUDC UK 365

 FUNDRAISING COMPLAINTS